 Comparative statistics between jurisdictions permitting only assisted suicide and those permitting both assisted suicide and euthanasia suggest that where euthanasia is available the overall rate of deaths from assisted suicide and euthanasia is significantly higher.

-This may explain why Victoria has reached a death rate of 0.45% from prescribed lethal poisons in just 18 months of legalisation compared to the 20 years it took Oregon where only assisted suicide is permitted, has not yet reached this rate after 25 years.
+This may explain why Victoria has reached a death rate of 0.65% from prescribed lethal poisons in just 4 years of legalisation when Oregon, where only assisted suicide is permitted, has not yet reached this rate after 25 years.